luyadev/luya/docs/guide/concept-elements.md

 The basic idea behind the {{\luya\web\Element}} component is based on a behavior known from *Angular Directives*.
 In a huge web project you have several html parts you may have to use an several locations but with different contents.
 Lets assume you have a Teaser-Box which contains a title and a picture, so the variables are the picture and the title, but the html base will be the same on all pages.

-Casual Example of an html partial you may reuse in different pages with different content.
+Casual example of a html partial wich will be reused in different pages with different contents:

 ```html
 <div class="teaser-box">